aomlomics/protocols/markdown/protocol_pcr_ssu16sv4v5_emp.md

 ### Summary

-This protocol describes steps for performing PCR for 16S marker gene regions using eDNA extracted from Sterivex at NOAA's AOML.
+This protocol describes steps for performing PCR for {{target_gene}} {{target_subfragment}} marker gene regions using eDNA extracted from Sterivex at NOAA's AOML.
 There are several optional steps at the end of the protocol including using AMPure beads to clean up PCR products.
 Some steps (e.g. PCR plate preparation, AMPure bead cleanup, sequencing plate dilutions) have been or can be optimized for use with the Opentrons OT2 robot.
 This protocol closely aligns with the following 16S protocol: <https://www.protocols.io/view/fuhrman-lab-515f-926r-16s-and-18s-rrna-gene-sequen-j8nlkpd1g5r7/v2?step=102>.

 ### Method description and rationale

-This protocol is used for PCR amplifying the 16S V4-V5 marker gene regions of environmental DNA.
+This protocol is used for PCR amplifying the {{target_gene}} {{target_subfragment}} marker gene regions of environmental DNA.
 Fluidigm adapter are already present on the primers described in the following protocol.
 It is highly reproducible and can easily be adapted for any number of samples (i.e. a full 96-well plate or a few samples).

 ### Spatial coverage and environment(s) of relevance

-This protocol can be used to amplify the 16S marker gene region of any eDNA sample.
+This protocol can be used to amplify the {{target_gene}} marker gene region of any eDNA sample.

 ## PERSONNEL REQUIRED